FRCE marks 100th F-35 parachute milestone

 |0

-This work, FRCE marks 100th F-35 parachute milestone [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, FRCE marks 100th F-35 parachute milestone, by Joseph Andes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT